 For families with special needs, organization and tidiness are critical.
-Keeping items inside closets, cabinets and drawers lowers the risk of accidents.
+Keeping items inside closets, cabinets and drawers lower the risk of accidents.
 Having enough of these storage spaces, and placing them strategically, also saves time in looking for basic necessities used daily.

-Don’t forget to assign spaces to store seasonal things, such as clothing, luggage and travel accessories, holiday décor, and bedding.
-Outdoor hobby equipment like jet skis, mountain bikes and collapsible pools may be hung on wall hooks in the garage or kept in their own shed outside the house.
+Don’t forget to assign spaces to store seasonal things, such as clothing, luggage, and travel accessories, holiday décor, and bedding.
+Outdoor hobby equipment like jet skis, mountain bikes, and collapsible pools may be hung on wall hooks in the garage or kept in their own shed outside the house.

 When planning your storage, think outside the box.
 Barndominiums offer wide spaces and high ceilings, so you can maximize your floor area by utilizing the walls and ceilings.

 How many vehicles do you have?
 Is a carport necessary for your special needs?
 Should a separate parking pad on the side be added?
 Maybe a family member is planning to purchase their own car?
 Does your business use service vans?

 Your answers to these questions will determine the type and size of the parking space you will include in your own floor plan.

 Barndominium Floor Plans with 2 Master Suites with Pictures

 Residences or barndominium floor plans with 2 master suites are an emerging design that’s getting a lot of attention, and not just from families with aging parents, special kids, or dual households.
 Spouses may also find relief if one of them is a chronic snorer – the non-snoring partner can sleep in peace, and the afflicted don’t have to sleep on the couch.

 Barndominium Floor Plans with 2 Master Suites

 You may have your own personal reasons for wanting to have 2 master suites in your barndominium.
 This is why we’ve gathered 6-floor plans with different layouts to cater to your unique preferences.